dustinspecker/dustinspecker.com/content/posts/three-git-tips-rebasing-quicker.md

 git config --global rebase.autosquash true
 ```

-When we start an interactive rebase, Git orders our commit list and marks fixup commits as `fixup` instead of `pick`.
+Now when we start an interactive rebase, Git orders our commit list and marks fixup commits as `fixup` instead of `pick`.
 For example, when starting an interactive rebase, we'll be presented with:

 ```